 Roasted Cauliflower Salad Recipe Notes

 The cauliflower can be infused a day in advance.
-Store it in the refrigerator overnight to give even more flavour to this roasted cauliflower salad.
-The longer you leave to infuse, the flavour will be deeper.
+Store it in the refrigerator overnight to give this roasted cauliflower salad more flavour.
+A more extended infusion equals a better taste.

 In the case of the spices for the infusion, you can interchange the cassia bark with cinnamon and tej patta with bay leaves.
 Large black cardamom is essential for the smoky/earthy flavour.
 You can use green cardamom instead - perhaps add two - however, this will alter the taste.

 If you don't have mace, you can leave it out.

 Replace the dairy-free yoghurt with dairy yoghurt if you wish.

 If you don't have time to soak dried chickpeas, you can use tinned chickpeas for the crispy chickpeas and boil them.

 Please visit my corn salad recipe for the pickled onion method.